cloudlesslabs/pulumix/README.md

 ### Example - Configuring CloudWatch

 > WARNING: The next sample demonstrates how to attach a policy explicitly.
-To set one up for CloudWatch, the recommended way is to use the `cloudWatch` and `logsRetentionInDays` properties as explained in the TIPS at the bottom of this section.
+To set one up for CloudWatch, the recommended way is to use the `cloudwatch` and `logsRetentionInDays` properties as explained in the TIPS at the bottom of this section.

 To add CloudWatch logs to the previous Lambda, we need to create a new policy that allows the creations of log groups, log streams and log event as associate that policy to the Lambda's role.